-- 1. Employee submits a request in writing to the District ADA Coordinator, Dr. Wendy Kemling, 308-635-6217 (fax). - The employee provides the ADA Coordinator with adequate documentation (as determined by the District) from a qualified health care professional of a disability or impairment on the District's form.
+- 1. Employee submits a request in writing to the District ADA Coordinator, Wendy Kemling, 308-635-6217 (fax).
+See Reasonable Accommodations Request form on the Scottsbluff Public School District's website. - The employee provides the ADA Coordinator with adequate documentation (as determined by the District) from a qualified health care professional of a disability or impairment on the District's form.
 Reasonable accommodations will not be provided prior to the receipt of adequate documentation as determined by the District. - After receiving the documentation from the healthcare provider, the ADA Coordinator will review the medical information to determine its adequacy.
 If the information provided is incomplete, unclear or inconsistent, the ADA Coordinator can request that the employee obtain additional or clarifying information from the health care provider. - 4.
 The ADA Coordinator speaks with the employee to identify and discuss accommodations to perform the essential functions of the job. - 5.
 The ADA Coordinator discusses requested accommodations with the principal or supervisor. - 6.
 The ADA Coordinator discusses the feasibility and appropriateness of the requested accommodation(s) after reviewing all the information. - 7.
 The ADA Coordinator notifies the employee in writing of its determination as to appropriate accommodation(s) to be implemented or the explanatory denial of the request or portions of the request.